This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Running Stitch for Simple Repairs

-- Use small, even stitches to maintain consistent stitch length.
+- Use small, even stitches to achieve stitch consistency and proper stitch length.

-- Match thread color to the fabric for a polished look.
+- Match your thread choice to the fabric color.

 Backstitch for Stronger Seams